zoe-pith/pith-site/sections/pith.md

 Smashed peas and mint on toast; raw fluke with cucumber and shiso; raw beef with pickled coriander berries.

-Little lettuces with lots of dill and shallots; charred spring onions with vinegar and walnuts; tender asparagus with fresh bay leaf.
+Little lettuces with lots of dill and shallots; charred spring onions with vinegar and walnuts; steamed asparagus with golden butter and bay leaf.

-Tilefish and fava beans cooked gently in a smoky rhubarb vinaigrette; crispy potatoes with yogurt and fish roe; tangles of lemony watercress.
+Tilefish and fava beans cooked gently in a smoky rhubarb vinaigrette; crispy potatoes with thick cream; lemony garlicky greens.

 Rhubarb crumble; brown butter ice cream.